tsbloxsom/Analytical-Programming/README.md

 # Analytical-Programming
-- to view any of the python files, copy the link of the file and use https://nbviewer.jupyter.org/ to view it
+- sometimes jupiter notebooks do not load in github, to view any of the python files, copy the link of the file and use https://nbviewer.jupyter.org/ to view it

-- HW1 includes programs that clean and organize data from html and text files
+- HW1 includes programs that clean and organize data from html and text files.
+I use skills like regular expressions and dictionaries to create a TF-IDF function.

 - HW2 includes programs that deal with pandas functions and methods